ibm-cloud-docs/devsecops/devsecops-release-notes.md

 # Release notes for DevSecOps
 {: #release-notes}

+The `open-v9` branch of the DevSecOps pipelines will no longer be supported from September 30, 2025.
+Please migrate to `open-v10` branch of this pipeline.
+{: deprecated}

 Use the release notes to learn about the latest changes to {{site.data.keyword.cloud_notm}} DevSecOps.
 {: #shortdesc}

+## 10 August 2025
+{: #devsecops-May2025-16}
+{: release-note}

+### End of support open-v9 version of pipelines
+{: #devsecops-open-v9-end-of-support}

+As part of ongoing efforts to improve build efficiency and stability, we are officially ending the support for `open-v9` pipeline definitions.

+#### Why this change?
+The `open-v9` pipelines follow a sequential task execution model, resulting in longer build times and reduced performance.
+To overcome these limitations, a newer pipeline definition branch has been introduced:
+- `open-v10` introduced concurrent task execution, significantly improving pipeline performance and reducing overall build time.

+#### What you need to do:
+Please migrate your pipelines to the `open-v10` at the earliest.
+See [Improving compliance pipeline performance in DevSecOps](https://cloud.ibm.com/docs/devsecops?topic=devsecops-devsecops-conc) for migration instructions.
+Support for `open-v9` will end on September 30, 2025.

 ## 16 May 2025
 {: #devsecops-May2025-16}